Planet School Economics

 For-Profit and Non-Profit

 Our business ventures are operated as for-profit entities with their own brand identity.
-You can see this in action with sailwonder.com and parkerhousedetroit.com.
-Our long term intention is to operate these entities as B Corps since their profits are directed into the Planet School Education Fund, which currently has 501(c)3 status via fiscal sponsorship while we pursue our own designation.
+Our long term intention is to operate these entities as B Corps since their profits are directed into the Planet School Education Fund, which was awarded 501(c)(3) status in August 2025.